NFIB Small Business Jobs Report

 The NFIB Research Foundation has collected Small Business Economic Trends data with quarterly surveys since 1974 and monthly surveys since 1986.
 Survey respondents are drawn from NFIB’s membership.

-“Twenty-three percent of all owners reported job openings they could not fill in the current period (up 2 points), a positive signal for the unemployment rate and the highest reading since January 2008.
-Thirteen percent reported using temporary workers, down 2 points from October.
+“Twenty-two percent of all owners reported job openings they could not fill in the current period (unchanged).
+This suggests that the unemployment rate did not change much in February.
+Thirteen percent reported using temporary workers, down 1 point from January.

 “Job creation plans gave up January’s welcome gain, falling 5 percentage points to a seasonally adjusted net 7 percent.
 Not seasonally adjusted, 17 percent plan to increase employment at their firm (down 1 point), and 4 percent plan reductions (down 1 point).

 “Looking forward, winter weather will continue to be a big factor.
 Data is always seasonally adjusted, but when the weather is “abnormal” as it has been, seasonal adjustments will be off the mark.
 GDP growth will probably be sluggish in the first quarter and consequently job creation will remain muted, less than 200,000.”

 Results of the full survey will be released Tuesday, March 11, 2014 at 7:30 AM ET.